Best movies like Fire Over England

 . . .
 A truly brilliant producer brings you a thrilling tale of love and danger that will live in your memory as long as there is romance in your heart !

 A unique, carefully handpicked, selection of the best movies like Fire Over England Starring Flora Robson, Raymond Massey, Leslie Banks, Laurence Olivier, and more.
-If you liked Fire Over England then you may also like: Young Bess, The Young Victoria, Victoria & Abdul, Victoria the Great, The Virgin Queen and many more popular movies featured on this list.
+If you liked Fire Over England then you may also like: Young Bess, The Young Victoria, Victoria & Abdul, The Virgin Queen, The Other Boleyn Girl and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 The film is a historical drama set during the reign of Elizabeth I (Flora Robson), focusing on the English defeat of the Spanish Armada, whence the title.
 In 1588, relations between Spain and England are at the breaking point.
 With the support of Queen Elizabeth I, British sea raiders such as Sir Francis Drake regularly capture Spanish merchantmen bringing gold from the New World.